First Philadelphia Charter School: What to Know Before Applying in 2024

 They aim for excellence in all that they do.
 And also ensure they have the highest standards for everyone’s performance.

-For children and young people, for employees, for the communities served, and for larger educational system, their culture aids in achieving this excellence.
+For children and young people, for employees, for the communities served, and for the larger educational system, their culture aids in achieving this excellence.

 Schools are free to investigate and absorb various methods.

-Trust leaders collaborate to pinpoint areas for school growth shared and individual strengths.
+Trust leaders collaborate to pinpoint areas for school growth and individual strengths.
 Their Trust development plan is mainly on assisting each school in achieving success and amplifying its advantages both within and externally.

 Teachers Required Educational Qualifications